Diversifying Question Generation over Knowledge Base via External Natural Questions: Approach

-Then we need to ulteriorly augment the extraction patterns for the backward model to enlarge the scale of selected external questions subsequently.
-Therefore, to expand the searching space of $b_{\varphi}$, we design the second strategy based on both SimCSE and our proposed $Diverse(S_i,S_j)$.
-Specifically, on the pseudo pairs $\{(f_{\theta}(G_i), G_i) \}_{i=1}^N$ produced by the forward model, we first use simCSE~\cite{SimCSE} to compute the relevance between $f_{\theta}(G_i)$ and $q_i$ to retain $f_{\theta}(G_i)$ with high semantic relevance, which filters noisy and irrelevant generated questions.
-The threshold of relevance score is also set as 0.7 (Cf. the detailed explanation in Section~\ref{exp:overall}(3)).
-Then, we calculate the diverse score $Diverse(f_{\theta}(G_i), q_i)$ to select top-1 scored pseudo pair $(f_{\theta}(G_i), G_i)$ for fine-tuning the backward model.
-The forward model provides a more varied expression for the formatted facts in the training data, indicating that the backward model can be fine-tuned to address more external inquiries.
-The two selection strategies we propose encourage two dual models to benefit by associating together and complementing each other. \hide{ We summarize the whole procedure by Algorithm~\ref{alg:our proposed}.
-In it, line 1 initializes the forward model $f_{\theta}$ and the backward model $b_{\varphi}$ via BART.
-Lines 2-3 pretrain $f_{\theta}$ and $b_{\varphi}$ based on $\mathcal{D}$ to get a good initialization point.
-Lines 4-16 iteratively train $f_{\theta}$ and $b_{\varphi}$ util convergence.
-Line 6 generates the pseudo triplet-based sequence $b_\varphi(Q_j)$ about $Q_j$ using $b_{\varphi}$, and constructs $M$ pseudo pairs $\{(b_{\varphi}(Q_j), Q_j) \}_{j=1}^M$.
-Line 7 adopts $f_\theta$ to generate $M$ pseudo questions $\{\hat{Q}_j\}_{j=1}^M$ on $\{b_\varphi(Q_j)\}_{j=1}^M$.
-Line 8 chooses reliable pseudo pairs $\{(b_\varphi(Q_j), Q_j)\}_{j=1}^R$ if the semantic score between $\hat{Q}_j$ and $Q_j$ is greater than the threshold 0.7 (Cf. the detailed explanation in Section ~\ref{exp:overall}(3)) .
-Line 9 optimizes the parameter $\theta$ of $f_{\theta}$ based on pseudo pairs $\{(b_{\varphi}(Q_j), Q_j) \}_{j=1}^R$.
-Line 12 employs $f_{\theta}$ to generate the pseudo question $f_\theta(G_i)$ about $G_i$, on which $N$ pseudo pairs $\{(f_\theta(G_i), G_i)\}_{i=1}^N$ are constructed.
-Line 13 sifts out $S$ pseudo pairs $\{(f_\theta(G_i), G_i)\}_{j=1}^S$ according to semantic relevance and diverse of $f_\theta(G_i)$ and $q_i$, which guarantees that they are similar but different (Cf. the more detailed description in Section~\ref{sec:select}).
-Line 14 updates the parameter $\varphi$ of $b_{\varphi}$ on $S$ reliable pseudo pairs $\{(f_{\theta}(G_i), G_i) \}_{i=1}^S$. }
+Subsequently, we need to further augment the extraction patterns for the backward model to enlarge the scale of selected external questions in subsequent steps.
+Therefore, to expand the search space of $b_{\varphi}$, we design the second selection strategy based on both SimCSE~\cite{SimCSE} and our designed $Diverse(S_i,S_j)$.
+Specifically, for the pseudo pairs $\{(f_{\theta}(G_i), G_i) \}_{i=1}^N$ generated by the forward model, we first use simCSE to compute the relevance between $f_{\theta}(G_i)$ and $q_i$.
+This allows us to retain $f_{\theta}(G_i)$ with high semantic relevance, effectively filtering out noisy and irrelevant generated questions.
+Then, we calculate the diverse score $Diverse(f_{\theta}(G_i), q_i)$ to select the pseudo pair $(f_{\theta}(G_i), G_i)$ with a higher score for fine-tuning the backward model.
+The forward model provides a more varied expression for the formatted facts in the training data, indicating that the backward model can be fine-tuned to handle more external inquiries.